American Shakespeare Theatre: History

 Plays were produced at the Festival Theatre in Stratford from 1955 until the company ceased operations in the mid-1980s.
-The company focused on American interpretations of William Shakespeare's plays, but occasionally produced plays by other playwrights.
-Other playwrights included: T.S.
-Eliot, Bernard Shaw, Sophocles, Giuseppe Verdi, Thornton Wilder, and William Wycherley.
+The company focused on American interpretations of William Shakespeare's plays, but occasionally produced plays by other playwrights, including T.S.
+Eliot, Bernard Shaw, Sophocles, Giuseppe Verdi, Thornton Wilder, Tennessee Williams, and William Wycherley.

-When founded in 1955, the first artistic director was Denis Carey, who had managed The Old Vic.
-Under Carey's reign, the results were neither impressive financially nor artistically.
-John Houseman took over as artistic director in 1956, and his associate director was Jack Landau (director).
+The first artistic director was Denis Carey, who had managed The Old Vic.
+Under Carey's direction, the productions were not impressive financially or artistically.
+John Houseman took over as artistic director in 1956, and his associate director was Jack Landau.
 Houseman resigned his position in August 1959 and Landau was promoted one month later.

-The Hartford Courant has posted a poorly-organized but nearly complete history of productions at the theater.

-It was the home of the American Shakespeare Festival.
+The Hartford Courant has posted a history of productions at the theater, which was the home of the American Shakespeare Festival.

-The last full season of the festival as a producing organization was 1982.
+The last full season of the festival was 1982.
 The last production on the theater stage was a one-person show of The Tempest in September 1989.
-Previous efforts had included plans to raise money to renovate the structure as well as alternate plans to demolish it and construct an amphitheater and black box theater in its place.
+Previous efforts had included plans to raise money to renovate the structure, as well as alternate plans to demolish it and construct an amphitheater in its place.